victordibia/neuralqa/README.md

-## CaseQA: Question Answering on Large Datasets with BERT
+## NeuralQA: Question Answering on Large Datasets with BERT

 <img src="ui/public/images/screen.jpg">

-This repo explores the end-to-end use case for question answering on a dataset of legal document (court cases from [case.law](http://case.law)).
+NeuralQA is an end-to-end application (passage retrieval, document reading, flexible UI) for question answering on large datasets.
+Passage retrieval is implemented using ElasticSearch, Document Reading is implemented using pretrained BERT models via the Huggingface transformer API; UI allows users to configure QA parameters and perform queries.
 An example query and response using a BERT model is shown below.

 ```
 what is the sentence for arson crime?